 Key Insights:

-• Cayenne pepper leaf extract has antipyretic activity in male rats, effectively lowering rectal temperature at a dose of 300 mg/kg body weight1.
+- Cayenne pepper leaf extract demonstrates significant antipyretic activity in male rats, effectively reducing rectal temperature at a dosage of 300 mg/kg body weight.

-• Extracts and compounds from cayenne-related plants exhibit antioxidant activities, increasing tolerance and decreasing lipid peroxidation in response to reactive oxygen species (ROS)2.
+- Extracts and compounds derived from cayenne-related plants exhibit robust antioxidant activities, enhancing tolerance and reducing lipid peroxidation in response to reactive oxygen species (ROS).

-• Cayenne pepper diets have been shown to improve lipid profiles in rats fed an atherogenic diet, potentially through the modulation of antioxidant enzyme activity3.
+- Diets incorporating cayenne pepper have been found to improve lipid profiles in rats consuming an atherogenic diet, potentially through the modulation of antioxidant enzyme activity.

-• Ethanol extract of cayenne pepper applied to rat skin wounds resulted in delayed healing and increased levels of malondialdehyde (MDA), a marker of oxidative stress4.
+- Application of ethanol extract from cayenne pepper to rat skin wounds has been associated with delayed healing and elevated levels of malondialdehyde (MDA), a marker indicating oxidative stress.

-• Dietary cayenne pepper influences hepatic gene expression related to lipid metabolism and inflammation, potentially reducing cardiovascular disease risk factors5.
+- Dietary cayenne pepper influences hepatic gene expression linked to lipid metabolism and inflammation, which may contribute to a reduction in cardiovascular disease risk factors.

-• Cayenne pepper cataplasm (CPC) can affect sensory-motor functions without significant systemic side effects or increases in inflammation-related biomarkers in healthy subjects6.
+- Cayenne pepper cataplasm (CPC) has been shown to affect sensory-motor functions without significant systemic side effects or increases in inflammation-related biomarkers in healthy individuals.

-• Consumption of cayenne pepper minimally influenced the gut microbiota and had little impact on intestinal inflammation in healthy adult humans7.
+- Consumption of cayenne pepper appears to have a minimal impact on gut microbiota and shows little effect on intestinal inflammation in healthy adult humans.

 Conclusion: